vyaus/Standard-Ebooks/readme.md

  - Richard Henry Dana Jr./Two Years Before the Mast
  - Washington Irving/The Sketch-Book of Geoffrey Crayon, Gent.

-But you can import multiple books from archive with calibre, only 4 books with title end with `?` is not imported:
+But you can import multiple books from archive with calibre, only 4 books with title end with `?` can't be imported:

  - Ambrose Bierce/Can Such Things Be?
  - Anthony Trollope/Can You Forgive Her?